 This phase can last from several hours to a few days in a first labour.
 It is often much shorter in subsequent labours.

 What does a contraction feel like?

 During a contraction, your abdomen will feel hard as the muscles of your womb tense up and work to gradually open your cervix making it wider and thinner (efface).
-Your contractions are not under your mental control.
 As your labour progresses, the contractions will become more intense and closer together, and, as your muscles relax after each one, the pain will fade.